webia1/Frontend-Ecosystem/NGXS/Documentation/QuickDoc/ReadMe.md

     - The state class must have a `@Action` decorator for each action.
     - The constructor is optional, but can be used to initialize the state.

-  - @Select and @Dispatch decorators are used in the components.
+  - @Select and @Dispatch decorators will be used in components/services.
     - @Select: To select a property from the state.
     - @Dispatch: To dispatch an action.
     - Both of them are **observables**.
     - By using in templates: **async** pipe is needed.

+### Optional: 4.
+File `<state-name>.service.ts`

+If you need to use **Action Handlers**, you should create a new Service and consume it in the component.

+What are Action Handlers?
+See the examples below.

+Short explanation, they are similar to:

+- Lifecycle Hooks in Angular,
+- Effects in @ngrx/store
+- Redux-Saga in Redux

 ## Basic Examples